BlockchainCommons/Gordian/CSR/README.md

 1. To place rational limits on what can be stored.
 1. To allow recovery from a variety of sources.
 1. To support a variety of methods for recovery.
+   * This by default includes recovery from online services.
    * This could include self-sovereign recovery (online or offline).
    * This could include social key recovery (friends/family/colleagues or trusted services).
    * This could include variations in-between.